nakul-srmap/AnnaSetu/README.md

 ## Deploying

-One Render service serves both the API and the portal.
+ Render and vercel service serves both the API and the portal.
 See [DEPLOY.md](DEPLOY.md).

 ## Database